 When it comes to brand reputation, both Makita and Milwaukee find lots of positive recognition and acclaim across the industry.
 Both brands make excellent tools and provide excellent warranty and service (particularly through local dealers).
 You know you run a successful tool company when people simply refer to you as a color.
 Milwaukee (Red) and Makita (Teal) both achieved this status a long time ago!

 We find it difficult to determine which company has a better reputation for reliability or quality.
-In terms of worldwide name recognition, Makita comes across as the more “international” company.
+In terms of worldwide name recognition, Makita comes across as a more “international” company.
 Their core brand seems to have greater exposure throughout both Europe and Asia.
-With that said, Makita’s $5.27 billion dollars of revenue* (FYE 2021) is lower than Milwaukee Tool’s $7 billion*.
+With that said, Makita’s $5.58 billion dollars of revenue* (FYE 2022) is lower than Milwaukee Tool’s $7 billion*.

 Makita Brushless vs Milwaukee Brushless Tools and Technology